trishajain12/quicken_project/README.md

   - Good way of DB → model mapping: JdbcTemplate.query(...) + a row-mapper lambda is a clean way to make rows into Java objects that Spring can make into JSON.

 **Testing**

 Tested using both the browser and terminal as well.

+### December 13th, 2025: Part 2 for Account Summary
+- Implemented GET /api/accounts/{accountId}/summary?from=YYYY-MM-DD&to=YYYY-MM-DD
+- Added SQL aggregation in AccountRepository using SUM, COALESCE, and CASE to compute totalIncome, totalExpenses, and net
+- Controller → Service → Repository flow and checked with curl

+### December 14th, 2025: Bonus Part 3 For Daily Summary
+- Implemented GET /api/accounts/{accountId}/daily-summary?from=YYYY-MM-DD&to=YYYY-MM-DD
+- Added GROUP BY date + ORDER BY date query for daily totals
+- Verified results match expected day-by-day output (income/expense/net per day)

+### December 15th, 2025: Resource and Mapper + Unit Tests
+- Refactored API responses to use resources/DTOs instead of returning DB models directly
+- Added MapStruct mappers (model → resource) to keep service/controller clean
+- Keep controller and services seperated MapStructmappers helped with converting Model -> Resource(DTO) helps with clean seperation of layers
+- Wrote meaningful tests for aggregation correctness:

+### December 16th, 2025: Postman and Validation and Error Handling
+- Created Postman collections for each endpoint (accounts list, summary, daily summary)
+- Added a local environment file with baseUrl
+- Ran collections from terminal using Newman and confirmed 200OK responses for all endpoints
+- Added explicit validation at the controller layer to give bad request error so it doesn't reach the buisness logic

+### Testing Strategy

+- **Unit tests (JUnit)** focus on service-layer aggregation logic:
+  - correct totals
+  - boundary dates
+  - no transactions
+  - no data leakage between accounts
+- **API tests (Postman/Newman)** validate request/response correctness end-to-end
+- This separation ensures business logic correctness independent of HTTP issues

+### Diagram